wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
-* 09/2023: Our papers on adaptive optimizer design and Face Forgery Detection is accepted by ICDM 2023.
+* 09/2023: Our papers on adaptive optimizer design and face forgery detection is accepted by ICDM 2023.
 * 05/2023: Our paper on parallel MR Imaging is accepted by [**SIAM Journal on Image Sciences**](https://www.siam.org/publications/journals/siam-journal-on-imaging-sciences-siims).
 * 04/2023:  We released a [GitHub repository](https://github.com/wyzjack/Awesome-3D-AnomalyDetection) summarizing the SOTA methods and the related papers on 3D anomaly detection.
 Welcome to use and star!
 * 12/2022: I successfully passed the qualifying exam and become a Ph.D. candidate.